Wanneroo Supercars round: History

 The Holden Racing Team controlled the event from 1996 to 2000, taking victory in all five years.
-Craig Lowndes won all twelve races across the 1996, 1998, 1999 and 2000 events having missed the 1997 event as he was racing overseas.
+Craig Lowndes won all twelve races across the 1996, 1998, 1999 and 2000 events, having missed the 1997 event as he was racing overseas.
 Brock took his final ATCC round victory in that 1997 weekend despite not winning any of the races during the event.
+That event included the closest race finish in event history with Larry Perkins holding off John Bowe.
 Paul Radisich interrupted the Holden Racing Team's success in 2001, winning for Dick Johnson Racing in a dominant weekend that saw him take pole, lead every lap and secure three fastest laps across the three races.
 In 2002, Jason Bright returned the Holden team to the top step of the podium.
 Bright won again in 2004 for Paul Weel Racing, before Steven Richards won consecutive events at the circuit in 2005 and 2006 despite only winning one of the six races in the two years.
 In the second race of the 2005 event, Skaife and Marcos Ambrose, who had started together on the front row, both ended up in the gravel trap at the first turn of the race.
 While Skaife retired, Ambrose managed to drive out and finished fifth despite a drive-through penalty being issued during the race, before he was then given a further points penalty post-race for the same incident.

 In this period, discussions were held about moving the event to a street circuit in Perth, and Barbagallo dropped off the 2010 calendar due to dated facilities.
-The Government of Western Australia resisted moving the event and Barbagallo was instead upgraded, with the circuit returning to the calendar in 2011 and a new pit and paddock complex being built for 2012.
+The Government of Western Australia resisted moving the event and Wanneroo was instead upgraded, with the circuit returning to the calendar in 2011 and a new pit and paddock complex being built for 2012.
 The 2011 event saw one of the biggest accidents in the history of the championship take place.
 Karl Reindler, 13th on the grid, stalled at the start and was hit by Steve Owen, who had started 25th and was travelling at 150 km/h.
 The impact ruptured the fuel tank in Reindler's car, engulfing both cars in flames.
 Reindler suffered superficial burns to his hands and face as well as smoke inhalation, while Owen escaped serious injury.
 In the same race, Jason Bright took the first championship victory for Brad Jones Racing, the team that also prepared Reindler's entry.